briochemc/F1Method.jl/docs/src/index.md

 ```

 Once these are set up, we need to let the F-1 method know how to solve for the steady-state.
-We do this by using the [DiffEqBase](https://github.com/SciML/DiffEqBase.jl) API.
+We do this by using the [SciMLBase](https://github.com/SciML/SciMLBase.jl) API.
-For that, we first write a small Newton solver algorithm, we overload the `solve` function from DiffEqBase, and we overload the `SteadyStateProblem` constructor.
+For that, we first write a small Newton solver algorithm, we overload the `solve` function from SciMLBase, and we overload the `SteadyStateProblem` constructor.

 ```jldoctest usage
 function newton_solve(F, ∇ₓF, x; Ftol=1e-10)